 A tidal theme pervades the entirely hand drawn prints with key aqua motifs of waves and water in all hues of blues.
 Scribbles of California watchwords represent the wave masters cries to the ocean.

-, elasticized leather and neoprene booties feature the main prints of the collection as well as color blocked whites and blacks.
+For accessories, elasticized leather and neoprene booties feature the main prints of the collection as well as color blocked whites and blacks.
 Slides and cutout slides fuel the practical with easy access.
 Bracelets, necklaces and belts are constructed out of printed ribbon-bound can tabs.
 Document holders and briefcases come in wave prints as if reappropriated from a father’s office.

 Carol Lim & Humberto Leon